 Schools around the US agree: Chromebooks are now the most popular device for students, reaching 58% market share in 2016.
 The strong combination of affordable devices, productivity tools via G-Suite (Google Apps), easy integration with third party platforms/tools, and easy device management make them a strategic and compelling choice.

 In our demos, Parkland students and teachers agreed.
-Supported by research, industry trends, and stakeholder feedback, we have selected Dell 3189 2 in 1 Chromebooks for our Parkland Ready 21 Personalized Learning transformation in grades 6-8 this year.
+Supported by research, industry trends, and stakeholder feedback, we have selected HP 11 2 in 1 Chromebooks for our Parkland Ready 21 Personalized Learning transformation in grades 6-8 this year and Lenovo 500e 2 in 1 Chromebooks for grades 9-12 and 2-5.

 As we shift to a personalized learning model in our classroom, we are now allowing students to personalize the apps they install on their Chromebooks as well.
 Students can choose from over 70 apps we have curated in the Parkland Chrome Web Store (must be signed into a PSD Google account to view).
 Once a student installs an app on one Chromebook, it will be installed on any Chromebook they log into with their PSD Google account.